Search Services

 What is an At Risk Mental State (ARMS)?

-At risk mental state (ARMS) is a term which is used by health professionals to describe young people, aged 14 – 35 years, who are experiencing perceptual changes that may be early, low level, signs of psychosis.
+At Risk Mental State (ARMS) is a term which is used by health professionals to describe young people, aged 14 – 35 years, who are experiencing perceptual changes that may be early, low level, signs of psychosis.
 It is unusual for psychosis to just happen.
 There are more likely to be some early signs weeks or months beforehand.
 So, Mental Health Services are now trying to work with young people when they are at risk.
 The idea is to delay the onset of psychosis, or even stop the experience of a first episode of psychosis altogether.

 There are three groups of people who may be said to have an ARMS: